 The overwhelming majority of people in Baltimore drive rather than walking, bicycling, or taking public transportation.
 Baltimore’s commuting times are among the nation’s longest and have only become worse in the past decade.

 What is truly devastating is that more than 500 Maryland people lose their lives in traffic accidents every year.
-Our roads are so dangerous, the National Highway Transportation Safety Administration (NHTSA) has given the City of Baltimore the goal of reducing road fatalities by at least 50% by 2030.
+Baltimore roads are so dangerous, the National Highway Transportation Safety Administration (NHTSA) has given the City of Baltimore the goal of reducing road fatalities by at least 50% by 2030.

-Why are Certain Baltimore Intersections so Dangerous?
+Why are Certain Intersections and Baltimore Roads so Dangerous?

 Baltimore is a busy city with numerous high-speed expressways.
 It’s a place where getting there fast is a priority, sometimes at the expense of safety.